Had little luck with spring-sown spinach? Bust the slump by planting this brilliantly green, nutrition-packed vegetable at summer’s end.

 Wilted Spinach Salad Recipe

-Succulent, fall-grown spinach is great for this recipe.
-Just tear the bigger leaves into bite-size pieces after washing.
+Succulent fall-grown spinach is great for this recipe.
+Just tear the bigger leaves into bite-sized pieces after washing.

 Wash, trim and dry 6 cups of spinach and place into a large salad bowl.
-Saute 4 or 5 slices of bacon until crisp, remove from pan and cut into bits.
-Drain off all but 2 tablespoons fat and add I tablespoon olive oil.
-(For a vegan or vegetarian alternative skip the bacon altogether and start with 3 tablespoons of olive oil.)
+Sauté 4 or 5 slices of bacon until crisp, remove from pan, and cut into bits.
+Drain off all but 2 tablespoons of fat and add 1 tablespoon of olive oil.
+(For a vegan or vegetarian alternative, skip the bacon altogether and start with 3 tablespoons of olive oil.)

-Saute cup grated onion in fat or oil for just a minute before adding 1/2 teaspoon salt, teaspoon sugar, 1 tablespoon balsamic vinegar and 3 tablespoons white vinegar.
+Sauté 1 cup grated onion in fat or oil for just a minute before adding 1/2 teaspoon salt, 1 teaspoon sugar, 1 tablespoon balsamic vinegar and 3 tablespoons white vinegar.
 When sugar and salt are dissolved, slowly pour the hot liquid over the spinach and liberally grind black pepper over the salad.
 Toss.
 Garnish with chopped bacon and serve on warm plates.